-5. Buy Your Own Domain Name
+8. Buy Your Own Domain Name

-6. Devise a Content Schedule
+9. Devise a Content Schedule

 As time passes by, you’ll continue to learn more about how to start a blog and successfully manage it.

-The best thing to do is to devise a content schedule for your blog.
-Are you going to post once a week, once a month, twice a week or twice a month?
-And what day of the week are you going to post on?
+- What day of the week are you going to post on?
 Friday, just in time for the weekend?
 Sunday, because everyone will be off work?